 • Successful candidate must excel at drafting; have excellent communication (written and verbal), negotiation, interpersonal and analytical skills; and have the ability to effectively manage competing priorities in a time-sensitive environment.

-• The position requires good judgment; a collaborative work ethic; a willingness to handle novel matters and projects outside of usual area of practice; the ability to work and communicate well with producers and other production personnel and with other departments, including Business Affairs negotiators.
+• The position requires good judgment; a collaborative spirit; a willingness to handle novel matters and projects outside of usual area of practice; and the ability to work and communicate well with producers and other production personnel and with other departments, including Business Affairs negotiators.

 • Some knowledge of defamation, privacy, trademark and copyright law is preferred.

-• Experience working at a studio, network or other entertainment company, especially in scripted television production, and experience with guild issues are pluses.
+• Experience working at a studio, network or other entertainment company, especially in scripted television production, and experience with guild issues are pluses, but not required.